ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

     - Either `onFile(stream<byte[], error> ...)` for efficient stream processing.
     - Or `onFile(byte[] ...)` for in-memory byte array processing.

+3. **File Deletion Handling**: To handle deleted files, implement the `onFileDeleted(string[] deletedFiles, ftp:Caller caller)` method.
+    - This method receives an array of file paths that were deleted from the monitored directory.
+    - The `caller` parameter is optional and can be omitted if not needed.

-3. **Metadata-Only Handling (Legacy)**: For backward compatibility, a service can implement only the `onFileChange(ftp:WatchEvent ...)` method if no content-handling methods are present.
+4. **Legacy Metadata-Only Handling (Deprecated)**: For backward compatibility only, a service can still implement the deprecated `onFileChange(ftp:WatchEvent ...)` method.
+However, this approach is discouraged, and developers should migrate to the new content-specific methods and `onFileDeleted`.

 ### 3. Default File Extension to Content Method Mapping